 Keeping launch dates secret

-One method which retailers are yet to explore (for reasons best known to them) is making launch dates a secret.
+One method that retailers are yet to explore (for reasons best known to them) is making launch dates a secret.

 Announcing launch dates for hotly anticipated GPUs weeks in advance gives bad bot operators enough time to perfect their craft as they get ready for the date.

 This means that on the actual date, the average user stands very little chance.

 With launch dates not marketed heavily, the company can give more legitimate customers a shot at buying what they need.